-The Center's board of directors decided to accept the challenge and secured its first lease agreement, beginning January 1, 2018.
-And in May of 2020, the Center expanded by leasing the entire upper level at 3207 & 3209 Lakeshore Ave, to open Oakland's only LGBTQ plus sexual health clinic.
+The Center's board of directors decided to accept the challenge and secured its first lease agreement, beginning January 1, 2018 and in May of 2020, the Center expanded by leasing the entire upper level at 3207 & 3209 Lakeshore Ave, to open Oakland's only LGBTQ plus centered clinic.

-The creation of this service in Oakland marks the first time in our city's history, that a non-profit organization has opened a multi-ethnic, intergenerational, LGBTQ community service center.
-The Oakland LGBTQ Community Center is also one of very few, all-inclusive LGBTQ community center's in the nation, founded solely by African Americans, and the first in the state of California.
+The creation of this service in Oakland marks the first time in our city's history, that a non-profit organization has opened a multi-ethnic, intergenerational, LGBTQ community multi-service center.
+The Oakland LGBTQ Community Center is also one of very few, all-inclusive LGBTQ community centers in the nation, led and founded by African Americans, and the first in the state of California.